What is Cricsheet?

 The second method of helping is to help us get ball-by-ball data for our missing games.
 This doesn’t even have to involve finding the data, it’s possible you know a contact who may be able to shed light on some matches, or you know of someone who has the commentary for a match on tape.
 Even small bits of info might be enough to put us on the right track.

 We do have an infrequent blog to which we occasionally post about updates to the data format, additions to the site, or random musings.
-The most recent entry was “Version updated to 0.6” on the 14th of December, 2014.
+The most recent entry was “Review corrections” on the 4th of December, 2021.

 Getting in touch